rapsoj/crop-yield-estimate/02-data-cleaning/README.md

 Data cleaning, feature engineering, and pre-processing for the Digital Green Crop Yield Estimate Challenge.
 Please store data cleaning files for the model pipeline here.

-This folder contains the following files, to be executed in order within the model pipeline:
+This folder contains the following notebooks, to be executed in order within the model pipeline:

 - 01.01-cleaning (dealing with missing values, outliers, and parsing)
 - 01.02-feature-engineering (creating new features to improve predictions)